-Use Form 4972 to choose the 20% capital gain election and/or the 5- or 10-year tax option.
-These are special formulas used to figure a separate tax on a qualified lump-sum distribution ONLY for the year in which the distribution is received.
+Use Form 4972 if you received a qualified lump-sum distribution (defined below) in 1997 and wish to choose the 20% capital gain election and/or the 5- or 10-year tax option.
+These are special formulas used to figure a separate tax on the distribution.

-You pay the tax only once.
-You do not pay the tax over the next 5 or 10 years.
-Once you choose your option and figure the tax, it is then added to the regular tax figured on your other income.
-The use of either option may result in a smaller tax than you would pay by including the taxable amount of the distribution as ordinary income in figuring your regular tax.
+You pay the tax only once, for the year you receive the distribution, not over the next 5 or 10 years.
+Once you choose your option and figure the separate tax, it is then added to the regular tax figured on your other income.
+Using these special formulas may result in a smaller tax than you would pay if you reported the taxable amount of the distribution as ordinary income.